Back to Blogs

 An illustration of representative sampling vs. uncertainty sampling for active learning

-This strategy is useful when the model tends to make errors on specific samples or classes.
+This strategy is useful when the model errors on specific samples or classes.
 By selecting samples on which the committee of models disagrees, the model can learn to recognize sample patterns and improve its performance in those classes.

 Diversity-weighted methods select examples for labeling based on their diversity in the current training set.
 It involves ranking the pool of unlabeled examples based on a diversity measure, such as the dissimilarity between examples or the uncertainty of the model's predictions.

-The most diverse examples are then labeled to improve the model's generalization performance by providing it with informative and representative training data.
+The most diverse examples are labeled to improve the model's generalization performance by providing informative and representative training data.

 Learning curves of the model training with diversity